 Do I need to take the GRE Psychology subject test to apply?

 While some schools require GRE test scores, it is becoming more common for the GRE score requirement to be waived.
 Even when GRE scores are required, it is not usually necessary to take the GRE Psychology subject test.
 Check the requirements of each school where you plan to apply for more information.

 What’s the typical salary for a psychology professor?

-Postsecondary psychology teachers (professors at colleges, universities, junior colleges, professional schools, and technical schools) earned a lower median wage of $78,180 in 2020.6,7 You can read more about PhD in Psychology jobs and their respective salaries on our Careers page.
+Postsecondary psychology teachers (professors at colleges, universities, junior colleges, professional schools, and technical schools) earned an annual average wage of $88,390 as of May 2021.9 You can read more about PhD in Psychology jobs and their respective salaries on our careers page.